RITIKYADAV0070/InfoHub/README.md

 3️⃣ Install Dependencies

-Make sure you have Node.js and npm installed.
+Ensure you have Node.js and npm installed.

 npm install